 How to Support Local Businesses (With or Without Your Wallet)

 As we approach the holiday season, many people are forming lists and planning their shopping outings.
 According to the National Retail Federation, consumers plan to spend an average of $997.73 on gifts and holiday items this year.
 Of those consumers surveyed, 24% plan to shop specifically at a local or small business.

 Many shoppers like you recognize the challenges small businesses are facing in the wake of COVID-19 and are doing their best to help out.
 Don’t stop now!

-2. Shop early.
+- Shop early.
 If you can, start your holiday shopping early this year.
 Many people will be shopping online more than usual, which means stores and delivery services will be overwhelmed with orders.
-Shopping early can help ease this burden for small businesses who are working hard to fulfill and deliver orders on time.
+Shopping early can help ease this burden for small businesses working hard to fulfill and deliver orders on time.

-7. Reach out.
-It’s no secret that your favorite small businesses need your help right now.
-Even if you can’t support them with your purchases, it never hurts to reach out and ask if there’s anything you can do to help.
-And you never know what they might need.
-It could be as simple as someone to come and shovel snow off their front sidewalk or a thoughtful person to bake cookies for the employees who are working extra hours to complete orders.
+You never know what they might need.
+It could be as simple as someone coming and shoveling snow off their front sidewalk or a thoughtful person baking cookies for the employees who are working extra hours to complete orders.
 Your kindness can go a long way.

 For more tips on how to help small businesses even after the holidays, click here.

 Small Business Saturday® is November 27th

 What better day to commit to supporting the small businesses in your neighborhood than Small Business Saturday?